-A favourable investment decision could lead to a two-year construction phase employing approximately 450 people with an ongoing workforce of 350 during operations.
+A favorable investment decision could lead to a two-year construction phase employing approximately 450 people with an ongoing workforce of 350 during operations.

 Water collection and storage is the biggest environmental issue facing the Mt Todd site.

 Since the mine ceased operations in 2000, mine effected water has been collecting in the Tailings Storage facility (RP7) and the Waste Rock Dump Dam (RP1).
-As required this water has been pumped and stored in RP3.
+As required this water has been pumped and stored in the Batman Pit (RP3).

 Regardless of the when the mine goes ahead this water requires treatment and release from site as there is a net positive historical 1.5GL of water for Mt Todd Mine Site each year.
 Hence the need to release water each wet season.
 As at 14th Dec-20 we had 9.0GL less water on site today then we had seven years ago.
 We still have a total of 5.4GL (2.1GL in Batman Mine void) at Mt Todd.
 The remaining capacity is 13.4GL across the site.

 We have installed a sprinkler system that operates during the dry season that sees more water evaporated.
 This is great as it means less water to treat and release.

 Pictured is the water release point taken 17th Jan 2017

 2013 Batman Mine void 2017 Batman Mine void 2018 Batman Pit Void

 2020 /03 Batman Pit Void